Bob McDill: Legacy

 McDill retired from songwriting in 2000.
 In September 2015, McDill received the Academy of Country Music's Poet's Award for lifetime achievement.
 In 2017, he donated all of his awards, recordings, photos, manuscripts and notes from the breadth of his career to the Country Music Hall of Fame.

 Nobel Laureate Sir V. S. Naipaul's travelogue A Turn in the South written in 1989 features a section about Bob McDill.
-The often acerbic Naipaul describes McDill's song writing in a thoughtful portrait and liberally quotes from McDill's song "Good Ole Boys Like Me."
+Naipaul, who was often acerbic, described McDill's song writing in a thoughtful portrait and liberally quoted from McDill's song "Good Ole Boys Like Me."